 Most recently, I obtained my PsyD. in Clinical Psychology from the Professional School of Psychology, California (2019).
-Prior to that, I received my M.P in Clinical Psychology (1997) from the Central Institute of Psychiatry and my M.S. and B.S. in Applied Psychology (1992,1994) from University of Calcutta, India.
+Prior to that, I received my M.Phil in Clinical Psychology (1997) from the Central Institute of Psychiatry and my M.S. and B.S. in Applied Psychology (1992,1994) from University of Calcutta, India.

 Having lived in the United States of America, Singapore and India, I understand the meaning of the global style of living and how it shapes to creates internal assessment of what “home” is and accepting to terms with one’s identity.
 The reason for sharing all of this is that I have lived in many places and I been exposed to diverse types of training and cultural experiences and have a sincere passion for learning and connecting with people.
 I believe that my training and skills within the realms of Individual and Group therapy helps me in creating a profound understanding of confidential, non-judgmental, and safe therapeutic alliances with my clients.
 I am available for consultations in English, Bengali and Hindi.

 I have 15 years of clinical/research experience in Singapore, India, and the USA.
 My training experiences as a clinical psychologist have extended a broad range of treatment settings, such as private practice, non-profit organizations and community hospitals.
 I have worked with diverse populations throughout my career, ranging from high-functioning professionals exploring personal growth or experiencing job-related stress, to individuals suffering from acute or chronic mental illness.

 My treatment approach is informed by numerous styles of therapy: